emiliosmith/mdef_emilio2/docs/project/First Intervention.md

 We believe that compost will be an essential regenerative activity for any citizen of the future.

-•How a bottom-up approach in the design intervention would engage in making compost individually?
+*•How a bottom-up approach in the design intervention would engage in making compost individually?*

-•How people could be empowered by creating a universe of tools and repositories with accessible information?
+*•How people could be empowered by creating a universe of tools and repositories with accessible information?*

-• What is the behavior of people around the compost and how it could be designed?
+*• What is the behavior of people around the compost and how it could be designed?*

-•How a companion relationship could be born between persons and compost?
+*•How a companion relationship could be born between persons and compost?*

-•How these companion species could encourage a connection with nature? (⁵)
+*•How these companion species could encourage a connection with nature?*

 ####DESIGN INTERVENTION'S MAIN GOAL